Area of a triangle inquiry

 The prompt

-Mathematical inquiry processes: Explore; test particular cases; analyse structure; reason.
-Conceptual field of inquiry: Area of a triangle using the sine of an angle.
+Mathematical inquiry processes: Explore; test particular cases; analyse structure; reason and prove.
+Conceptual field of inquiry: Area of a triangle; differentiation; iteration; cosine rule.

 The prompt invites students to use the formula for the area of a non-right-angled triangle: